RTDLM/PyTDLM/docs/tutorial.md

 ### Data

-In this example, also provided as the [`basic_usage.py` script](https://github.com/RTDLM/PyTDLM/blob/main/examples/basic_usage.py), we will use commuting data from US Kansas in 2000 to illustrate the main functions of the package.
-The dataset comprises three tables providing information on commuting flows between the 105 US Kansas counties in 2000.
+In this example, also provided as the [`basic_usage.py` script](https://github.com/RTDLM/PyTDLM/blob/main/examples/basic_usage.py), we will use data on commuting trips between United States counties in 2000 from the United State Census Bureau (data available online at https://www.census.gov/population/www/cen2000/commuting/index.html) to illustrate the main functions of the package.

 The masses and margins are contained in the [`Inputs.csv` file](https://github.com/RTDLM/PyTDLM/blob/main/examples/data_US/Inputs.csv).
 ```python